Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Abstract

 \section{Abstract}

-Graph neural networks (GNNs) have become the standard tool for encoding data and their complex relationships into continuous representations, improving prediction accuracy in several machine learning tasks like node classification, link prediction etc. However, their use in sensitive applications has raised concerns about the potential leakage of training data.
-Research on privacy leakage in GNNs has largely been shaped by findings from non-graph domains, such as images and tabular data.
-We emphasize the need of graph specific analysis and investigate the impact of graph structure on node level membership inference.
-We formalize MI over node–neighbourhood tuples and investigate two important dimensions: (i) training\mbox{–}graph construction and (ii) inference-time edge access.
-Empirically, snowball’s coverage bias often harms generalisation relative to random sampling, while enabling inter–train–test edges at inference improves test accuracy, shrinks the train–test gap, and yields the \emph{lowest} membership advantage across most of the models and datasets.
-We further show that the generalisation gap empirically measured as the performance difference between the train and test nodes is an \emph{incomplete} proxy for MI risk: access to edges dominates—MI can rise or fall independent of gap changes.
-Finally, we examine the auditability of differentially private GNNs, adapting the definition of statistical exchangeability of train-test data points for graph based models.
-We show that for node level tasks the inductive splits (random or snowball sampled) break exchangeability, limiting the applicability of standard bounds for membership advantage of differential private models.
+Graph neural networks (GNNs) are widely used for tasks such as node classification and link prediction, but their use in sensitive settings raises concerns about training-data leakage.
+Prior work on privacy leakage in GNNs largely borrows assumptions from non-graph domains, overlooking the role of graph structure.
+We argue for a graph-specific analysis of privacy risk and study how graph structure affects node-level membership inference.
+We formalize membership inference (MI) over node–neighborhood tuples and investigate two important dimensions: (i) training-graph construction and (ii) inference-time edge access.
+We compare \emph{snowball sampling}, a structure-aware procedure, with \emph{uniform random node sampling} for constructing training graphs.
+Our experiments show that snowball sampling often hurts generalization relative to random sampling due to its coverage bias.
+In contrast, allowing access to inter–train–test edges at inference improves test accuracy, reduces the train–test gap, while also having a strong and setting-dependent effect on membership advantage.
+These results show that graph structure directly shapes privacy risk.
+We further show that the generalization gap, measured as the performance difference between training and test nodes, is an \emph{incomplete} proxy for membership inference risk: membership advantage can rise or fall independently of changes in this gap, with inference-time edge access often playing a crucial role.
+Theoretically, we show that for node-level tasks, standard privacy-auditing results based on membership inference do not directly carry over to inductive graph settings, because training and test nodes are structurally dependent rather than interchangeable.
+We release the code and data at \url{https://github.com/PriXAI/GraphStructurePrivacyAnalysis-public}.